OrfeasLitos/advising-sessions/log.md

 described how a payment in LND is made: First the receiver creates an invoice through LND and sends it out-of-band to the payer.
 Then the payer completes the payment through LND.
 On the other hand we avoid the first step; the payer directly specifies who and how much to pay, and through which nodes to route the payment.
-We agreed that this approach is simpler and clearer, so we should not change it to look like LND.
+We agreed that our approach is simpler and clearer, so we should not change it to look like LND.

 Lastly, we agreed to meet early next week to discuss further progress on the functionality